-Impairment of investment in a jointly-controlled entity
+Impairment of investment in associated company

-The carrying value of the company's investment in a jointly-controlled entity is reviewed for impairment when there are indications of impairment.
-As at 31 December 2020, there is no indication of impairment and the carrying value of the company's investment in a jointly-controlled entity is US\$506,920,960.
+The carrying value of the company's investment in associated company is reviewed for impairment when there are indications of impairment.
+As at 31 December 2021, there is no indication of impairment and the carrying value of the company's investment in associated company is US\$506,920,960.